-Ever wondered how tartan is made?
+Tartan Weaving Center – Ever wondered how tartan is made?
 Well, head down into the basement of the weaving center to see the exhibit on how tartan is made, including seeing weavers in action on weekdays.
-If your family has a tartan, this is the place to find it and see what its like and buy a scarf if you like.

-This small but charming museum pays homage to some of Edinburgh’s most illustrious writers.
+Writer’s Museum – This small but charming museum pays homage to some of Edinburgh’s most illustrious writers.
 INcluding Robert Burns, Robert Louis Stevenson, and Sir Walter Scott and JK Rowling.

-This museum is a great place to bring the kids and grandkids.
-It is idea for multi-generational trips as it showcases toys from the Victorian era through to today, so everyone has something to reminisce about.
-It has recently been refurbished so if you’ve been before, it’s worth another look.
+Museum of Childhood – This museum is a great place to bring the kids and grandkids.
+It showcases toys from the Victorian era through to today,

-This museum showcases information about old Edinburgh and the life and times of people living here and what life was like in the old town before modern conventions.
+Edinburgh Museum – This museum showcases information about old Edinburgh and what life was like in the old town before modern conventions.

 Information for Visiting Edinburgh – Resources